Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

-The cross-section of the scattering rods in the $[hh0]^*$ and $[00l]^*$ axes can be fit to a Pseudo-Voigt function.
-The correlation length, $\xi$ was calculated from the Lorentzian line width component using the expression $\xi = \frac{1}{L} $ where $L$ is the line width in reciprocal lattice coordinates (\r{A}$^{-1}$).
-Fitting the $T$ dependence of $\xi$ to a power law $\xi=A(1-\frac{T}{T_s})^\beta $ gives a transition temperature of 151.0(3)\,K and a critical exponent of $\beta$ = 0.109(18) according to the $[hh0]^*$ cross-section.
+The cross-section of the scattering rods in the $[HH0]^*$ and $[00L]^*$ axes can be fit to a Pseudo-Voigt function.
+The correlation length, $\xi_i$ was calculated from the Lorentzian component using the expression $\xi = \frac{1}{\Gamma_i} $ where $\Gamma_i$ is the Lorentzian full width at half maximum in reciprocal space coordinates (\r{A}$^{-1}$) $i$ is the axis of the cut.
+Fitting the $T$ dependence of $\xi$ to a power law $\xi=A(1-\frac{T}{T_s})^\beta $ gives a transition temperature of 151.0(3)\,K and a critical exponent of $\beta$ = 0.109(18) according to the $[HH0]^*$ cross-section.
 The resulting $\xi_{xx}$ and $\xi_z$ are plotted in Fig. \ref{params}a as red and blue circles, respectively.
+The power law behavior suggests that this first-order phase transition is quasi-2D, since hysteresis and volume discontinuities rule out a second-order phase transition.
 The maximum intensity of the scattering rods occurs around 120\,K. The structural properties are compared to the electronic ones using electronic transport, which is shown for the $x = 0.17$ and 0.19 in Fig. \ref{params}b.
-These two compounds are metallic in both ht and lt phases with the resistivity in the m$\Omega$-cm range.
-The temperature-dependence of the resistivity is reminiscent of a charge-density-wave (CDW) metal.
-That is, upon cooling, the structural phase transition comes with a sudden increase in resistivity of a factor between 3 to 8, suggesting the formation of charge gaps.
+These two compounds are metallic in both HT and LT phases with the resistivity, $\rho$ in the m$\Omega$-cm range.
+The sudden increase in $\rho(T)$ by a factor of 3 to 8 at the structural transition suggests the formation of charge gaps, and is reminiscent of a charge density wave metal.